Q2 2026 Updated July 2026

 AlmaLinux RHEL Family

-Key trends: RHEL dominates enterprise hiring.
-CentOS is declining as Rocky Linux and AlmaLinux emerge as replacements.
-Ubuntu leads in cloud/DevOps contexts.
+Key trends: Ubuntu leads cloud/DevOps hiring, and the Debian family now outweighs the RHEL family overall.
+RHEL still anchors enterprise and on-prem roles; CentOS is declining as Rocky Linux and AlmaLinux emerge as replacements.
+NixOS is a notable newcomer.
 Kali reflects pentesting and red team demand, not general sysadmin work.
-Container-optimized distros (Alpine, CoreOS) are often implicit in Kubernetes roles but rarely listed explicitly.
+Container-optimized distros (Alpine, Amazon Linux) are often implicit in Kubernetes roles but rarely listed explicitly.

 Key Takeaways